logsem/cerise/README.md

 - rules.v : Imports all the hoare triple rules for each instruction.
 These rules are separated into separate files (located in the rules folder)

-- region_invariants.v : Contains definitions for standard resources, and the shared resources map.
+- region_invariants.v : Contains definitions for standard resources, and the shared resources map *sharedResources*.
 Contains some lemmas for "opening" and "closing" the map, akin to opening and closing invariants.

+- region_invariants_revocation.v : Contains lemmas for revoking standard resources (setting Temporary invariants to a Revoked state)

+- region_invariants_static.v : Contains lemmas for manipulating frozen standard resources

+- region_invariants_uninitialized.v : Contains lemmas for manipulating frozen standard singleton resources.
+These are specifically for manipulating the resources that are related to the interpretation of uninitialized capabilities.

 - sts.v : Contains the definition of *stsCollection*, and associated lemmas.